9 Things You Didn’t Know About Prince Jonah Kūhiō Kalaniana‘ole

 Say Happy Birthday to a prince who could pass laws and throw punches.

-Prince Jonah Kūhiō Kalaniana‘ole’s 151st birthday is Saturday, March 26.
-While you know he played an important role in Hawaiian history, we bet you didn’t know he was arrested at least twice, and these other fascinating facts.
+Prince Jonah Kūhiō Kalaniana‘ole’s birthday is celebrated each year on March 26.
+Born in 1871, he played an important role in Hawaiian history.
+We bet you didn’t know that he was arrested at least twice, and some of these other fascinating facts about him.

 Jonah Kūhiō Kalaniana‘ole Pi‘ikoi got his name from his paternal grandfather Jonah Pi‘ikoi and maternal grandfather Kūhiō Kalaniana‘ole.
 His aunt Queen Kapi‘olani (Kalaniana‘ole’s daughter) took guardianship of him after his parents died.